 - A single database provides a better, more holistic insight into customers

-- Field staff have full visibility of any customer, site or job-specific notes with mobile solutions to provide a personalised and consistent level of service
+- Field staff have full visibility of any customer, site or job-specific notes with mobile solutions to provide a personalized and consistent level of service

 10. Irregular reporting